NaeemAkmal/AI-Powered-Network-Anomaly-Detection/README.md

 # 🛡️ AI-Powered Network Anomaly Detection

 ## 📖 Project Overview
 This project demonstrates the integration of **Unsupervised Machine Learning** in Blue Team operations.
-By analyzing network traffic patterns using the **K-Means algorithm**, we can automatically establish a baseline and detect security anomalies (outliers) that could indicate malicious activity.
+Using the **K-Means Clustering** algorithm, we analyze network traffic patterns to automatically establish a baseline and detect security anomalies (outliers) that could indicate malicious activity.

 ---